 The plants are growing and developing flowers now, and a couple of the plants are also starting to show some distress.
 You can see some leaves here and there curling somewhat.
 If your plants do not flower, don’t be alarmed.
 For some reason, not all plants will produce flowers, especially in warm climates such as zone 8.
 Since you won’t be needing the flowers anyway, there really isn’t a problem and they still produce potatoes.

 Though potatoes enjoy compost, don’t worry about it if you don’t have any.
-There is no need for very fertile soil as they are not picky plants at all, and will usually perform very well in poor soil as well as soil containing compost.
-Do not use a lot of fertilizer, on the other hand, especially nitrogen, as it will result in lots of plant growth, but very few tubers.
-It’s better to stick to compost, if adding anything at all.
+There is no need for very fertile soil as they are not picky plants at all, and will usually perform fairly well in poor soil as well as soil containing compost.
+Do not use a lot of fertilizer, on the other hand, especially nitrogen, as it will result in lots of plant growth but very few tubers.
+All plants need some nutrition, however, especially if the soil has become depleted after years of growing vegetables.
+Compost is best, although a balanced granular fertilizer (such as 12-12-12 or so) can also be used.
 Loose, well-drained soil helps to increase yield.
 Slightly acidic soil is preferred, so I like to add coffee grounds to help bring down the PH level a little bit.
 Some coffee shops, like Starbucks, will often fill up bags of used coffee grounds and give it to gardeners for free, for composting purposes.
-So this is an advantageous way to recycle coffee grounds that would otherwise bee thrown in the dumpster, and at the same time a convenient way to get a hold of larger amounts easily.
+So this is an advantageous way to recycle coffee grounds that would otherwise bee thrown in the dumpster.
 Why put it in the dump if it can feed your plants?

 Watering regularly will produce a better crop; however, potatoes do tolerate dryer conditions better than many other vegetable plants.
 It is especially important, however, to water them during blooming and shortly after, as this is when the potatoes are formed, increasing the need for water.
 After this stage, you can safely cut down on watering.
 It is important to know that the soil should never be water logged at any stage, or the potatoes will easily rot.
 Also, try to water early in the day so that the plants have plenty of time to dry off before evening, to prevent fungal diseases.
 It is hard to keep potato plants 100% disease free, and so far I have not found it to be necessary either.
 Most of my plants, diseased looking or not, produced pretty well for me.
 I’m sure they could have done better too, but while balancing efforts to get a decent yield and keeping the work load to a minimum, I was very happy with the results.